 Review of the Retirement Villages Act 2003

-The Retirement Commissioner first called for a review of the legislation following the release of her white paper published in 2020 and the response to submissions received in 2021.
-The then Associate Minister of Housing and Ministry of Housing and Urban Development (HUD) accepted the recommendation that a full review was overdue.
-HUD subsequently issued a discussion paper in 2023, which received more than 11,000 submissions: Review of the Retirement Villages Act 2003: Options for change, Discussion Document.
+The Retirement Commissioner first prompted calls for a review of the legislation following the release of a white paper published in 2020 and the response in 2021 to submissions it received.
+The then Associate Minister of Housing and Ministry of Housing and Urban Development accepted the recommendation that a full review was necessary and overdue.
+The Ministry subsequently issued a discussion paper in 2023, which received more than 11,000 submissions.

 The Retirement Commissioner monitors the effects of the Retirement Villages Act 2003